Cross-collaborative agile UX/UI Research and Design

 Heuristic Evaluation for Responsive Web Re-Design

-Limited by time, a mini heuristics evaluation was conducted using Nielsen’s method.
+Due to time constraints, a mini heuristic evaluation was conducted using Nielsen’s method.

-- Error prevention and recovery with WL is largely outside of LMC’s direct control, but resolution by sharing feedback with the SaaS company is an avenue of exploration.
+- Error prevention and recovery with WL is primarily outside of LMC’s direct control; however, resolving issues by sharing feedback with the SaaS company is an avenue of exploration.

-- IA issues include broken links, links to the wrong pages, and discrepancies between menus on top and bottom
+- IA issues include broken links, links to incorrect pages, and discrepancies between the menus at the top and bottom.

 - Images lack mobile-friendly scalability and accessible color contrast text overlays.
 They’re undesirably described as “antique.”